magobaol/one-on-one/README.md

 1. Securely retrieve your Slack API token from 1Password
 2. Look up the colleague in your Slack workspace
 3. Download their profile photo to local storage
+4. Create a hierarchical tag in OmniFocus under your specified parent tag

 ## Configuration